ST10496778/WEDE5020_POE/Readme.md

 Gilbert, N. (2019).
 What Is KPI and How to Measure It Effectively: Definition, Examples & Templates. [online] Financesonline.com.
 Available at: https://financesonline.com/what-is-kpi/ [Accessed 26 Aug.
 2025].

 gloomaps.com, G. (2018).
 GlooMaps - Visual Sitemap Tool. [online] Gloomaps.com.
 Available at: https://www.gloomaps.com/XokxtbYCkd [Accessed 27 Aug.
 2025].

+# 9. CHANGE LOG
+## 9.1 STRUCTURE CODE OF HTML
+In all web pages, i have implemented structural tags header, main and footer, as adviced
+## 9.2 CONTENT
+In faith_community.html I've added more content as adviced Added more products on the product.html as adviced Addded more content on the about_us.html page as advised